getify/You-Dont-Know-JS/up & going/ch2.md

 b < c;		// true
 ```

 What happens here?
-In section 11.8.5 of the specification, it says that if both values in the `<` comparison are `string`s, as it is with `b < c`, the comparison is made lexiographically (aka alphabetically like a dictionary).
+In section 11.8.5 of the specification, it says that if both values in the `<` comparison are `string`s, as it is with `b < c`, the comparison is made lexicographically (aka alphabetically like a dictionary).
 But if one or both is not a `string`, as it is with `a < b`, then both values are coerced to be `number`s, and a typical numeric comparison occurs.

 The biggest gotcha you may run into here with comparisons between potentially different value types -- remember, there are no "strict inequality" forms to use -- is when one of the values cannot be made into a valid number, such as: